AFIT-R/afit-r.github.io/analytics/predictive/ts_exp_smoothing.md

 <img src="/public/images/analytics/time_series/es15-1.png" style="display: block; margin: auto;" />

 The above models were for illustrative purposes only.
 You would apply the same process as you saw in earlier sections to identify if a damped model predicts more accurately than a non-dampped model.
-You can even apply the approaches you saw earlier for tuning this parameter to identify the optimal $\phi$ coefficient.
+You can even apply the approaches you saw earlier for tuning this parameter to identify the optimal $$\phi$$ coefficient.

 <br>